28 Best Things to do in Salt Spring Island, BC

 There are three wineries on Salt Spring Island you can stop in at for a tasting.
 The first is Garry Oaks Winery, one of the oldest farms in Salt Spring.
 Try their wines and sit along the vineyards in their yellow cottage chairs.
 Our favourite wine is their Zweigelt.

-Kutatas Winery
+Kutatás Winery

 5. Have a flight at Salt Spring Brewing Co.

-Salt Spring Island Ales
+Salt Spring Brewing Co.

 6. Enjoy delicious local cuisine